 This was probably the part that held me off from working on this for the longest.
 For a long time, I was convinced that I would build my site using Vue.js, with the Vuetify component library, due to my prior experience with Vue.
 I also contemplated throwing in Nuxt in order to be able to server-side render some things.
 At some point, I realised that this was all extremely overkill, and would require actively running a server, which had many of its own costs.

 Once I realised that a static site would better suit my needs, I knew that I would use GitHub Pages for hosting.
-A friend of mine, ralismark, had mentioned how great Jekyll was, using it for his own site.
+A friend of mine, ralismark, had mentioned how great Jekyll was, using it for their own site.
 I had known that Jekyll was a thing for a while, ever since I created my first GitHub Pages site in 2014, but had always ignored it, naively thinking that pure HTML/CSS was the way to go at the time.

 After building this site with Jekyll, I have to say it’s an absolute delight to work with.
 GitHub automatically builds a Jekyll site on push, and deploys it.
 Jekyll provides amazing templating support, reducing redundancy.Another fantastic feature is built-in support for writing pages and posts in Markdown (this is my first post in Markdown!!
 Hello world!!), for insertion into templates.
 While there are many Markdown-to-HTML converters out there, Jekyll just makes it seamless.